Man Jailed After Teen Raped in Brighton

-A 38-year-old man has been remanded in custody after a 17-year-old boy reported being raped at a property in Regent Hill, Brighton.
+A 38-year-old man has been locked up after a 17-year-old boy reported being raped at a home in Regent Hill, Brighton.

-Sussex Police said officers received a report that around 5am on Sunday, 10 August, the victim was sitting on a bench in Dyke Road, near the North Street junction, when a man approached and asked for help finding an open shop.
-The boy assisted and was then taken to an address in Regent Hill, where the rape was reportedly carried out.
+Sussex Police revealed the horrifying ordeal happened around 5am on Sunday, 10 August.
+The teen was sitting on a bench on Dyke Road near the North Street junction when a man approached, asking for help to find an open shop.
+The boy obliged – but was then taken to a property in Regent Hill where the attack took place.

-Police are appealing for witnesses or anyone with relevant footage who may have been in the Dyke Road/North Street area between 4.30am and 5.30am on Sunday, 10 August.
+Police are appealing for anyone who was in the Dyke Road/North Street area between 4.30am and 5.30am on 10 August to come forward.
+They are especially keen to see any footage that could help the investigation.

-If you have information that could assist the investigation, contact police quoting Operation Scotney, or report online or via 101.
-Always dial 999 in an emergency.
+To help, contact police quoting Operation Scotney via 101, online, or dial 999 in an emergency.
 Information can also be given anonymously to Crimestoppers.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.